Ezekiel 8 – Abominations at the Temple

 And it came to pass in the sixth year, in the sixth month, on the fifth day of the month, as I sat in my house with the elders of Judah sitting before me, that the hand of the Lord GOD fell upon me there.

 i.
 Ezekiel 8-11 is the record of one long vision.
 In the beginning of the vision Ezekiel sees the glory of the LORD at the temple in Jerusalem.
-By the end of the vision (chapters 10 and 11), this glory will depart.
+By the end of the vision (Ezekiel 10-11), this glory will depart.

 ii.
 “They also supply us with a date corresponding to 17 September 592 B.C.E., therefore something more than a year after Ezekiel had received his prophetic call.”
 (Vawter and Hoppe)